kantord/LibreLingo/apps/librelingo_fakes/README.md

 number(max_value=10000)
 ```

-Returns some 'random' non-negatve integer.
+Returns a 'random' non-negatve integer.
 It is NOT cryptographically-secure.